 - Bake for 10 minutes, until it starts to dry and color a bit.
 You don't have to bake it fully.

-- Take it out of the oven and immediately sprinkle chocolate chips or chunks over the hot base.
+- Take it out of the oven and immediately sprinkle 1 cup semisweet chocolate chips or chunks over the hot base.

-- Sprinkle the chopped walnuts on top of the chocolate.
+- Sprinkle ¾ cup walnuts on top of the chocolate.

-- Drop the dulce de leche or caramel mixture by spoonfuls on top of the walnuts.
+- Drop 1 cup dulce de leche or thick caramel sauce by spoonfuls on top of the walnuts.
 It will not cover the whole surface.
 That’s fine.

 - Sprinkle the reserved oat mixture and very lightly press it down.
 You don't want to compact it, just make it slightly adhere to the rest of the ingredients.